-The following chart shows the scores 700, 750 and 800 and their 2016 percentile rank for a few Subject Tests.
-It also includes the most recent percentile ranks for the Math and Evidence-Based Reading and Writing sections of the regular SAT for better comparison:
+The following chart shows the scores 700, 750 and 800 and their most recent percentile rank for a few Subject Tests.
+You’ll also find average SAT subject test scores here, as well.
+Finally, this table includes the most recent percentile ranks for the Math and Evidence-Based Reading and Writing sections of the regular SAT for better comparison:

 A 700 on any subject test, including the ones on this chart, is still a good score!
 Of course, the higher you score on any standardized test, the better your chances are of admission.
 But it’s important to know that while the SAT is created with the general population of students in mind, the SAT Subject Tests are specifically made for students who excel at the given subject.